imazen/slimmage/README.md

-SlimImage (slimage.js)
+Slimmage.js
 =======

 Context-friendly responsive image solution
-SlimImage (slimage.js) is focused on full-stack responsive imaging.
+Slimmage is focused on full-stack responsive imaging.
 It requires an RIAPI-compliant backend to perform on-demand resizing.

 It is **CSS-friendly** - your sizing logic stays in your CSS files, and you can use media queries.